Kia Rio hatchback review

-There's also the less expensive 83bhp 1.25-litre engine, capable of returning over 49mpg.
-Meanwhile, for those who still want fuel-efficiency but whose driving is mainly urban, the 99bhp petrol engine still returns over 52mpg.
+The less expensive 83bhp 1.25-litre engine is capable of returning over 49mpg.
+Plus, for those who still want fuel efficiency but whose driving is mainly urban, the 99bhp petrol engine still returns over 52mpg.

 Further adding to the Rio's common-sense credentials is its spacious interior.
 It's now available as a five-door only, so access to the front and rear seats is easy and nobody on board is likely to feel claustrophobic.
 Nor is your luggage likely to complain of being cooped up – there's 325 litres of boot capacity, which is about 10% more than a Fiesta.

 Even the Rio's trim levels are sensibly named, dubbed simply 1, 2, and 3, although the range-topping model is known as GT-Line S. Even the entry-level 1 trim includes air-conditioning, which hasn’t always been standard on the most basic cars in this class, and 2 versions onwards get a new eight-inch touchscreen.
 It should be noted that you can only choose the most powerful petrol engine in the 3 trim and above.
 We recommend the mid-range 2 in 99bhp 1.0-litre form as a good all-rounder.

-It's clear, then, that while the Rio has plenty going for it, it's no class leader in this tough segment.
+Although the Rio has plenty going for it, it's no class leader in this tough segment.
 While many will appreciate its no-nonsense character, it doesn’t really excel in any one area and its rather sedate looks and driving experience mean it won’t be a car you buy with your heart.
-However, if you're more interested in hassle-free and affordable transportation, there's no ignoring that long warranty, nor the fact that the Kia Rio finished in 23rd place out of the top 75 cars in our 2020 Driver Power owner satisfaction survey.
+However, if you're more interested in hassle-free and affordable transportation, there's no ignoring that long warranty, nor the fact that the Kia Rio finished in second place out of the top 75 cars in our 2021 Driver Power owner satisfaction survey.